 Focus, Pay Attention, Sit Still, Listen, Follow Directions…

 Just a few phrases youth are bombarded with on a daily basis whether it’s coming from their parents, teachers or other adults in their lives.
-As adults it can seem as if our words go in one ear and out the other and that children lack attention, motivation and behavior.
-Our kids Are Stressed Out – Empowering Youth the find their CALMM…is something they have immediate control over or is an intentional response.

 In my years as an educational and behavioral specialist, what I have come to understand is that our youth are stressed out, over-stimulated and often times misunderstood.
 Our youth are dealing with the following everyday: expectations of school, social pressures, struggles at home and in their community, overstimulation from technology and the busy world around them, and lack of movement throughout the day.
 Combine all of this along with the differing and complex stages of brain development, and we are more able to see the big picture along with the reasons why our youth are struggling with academics, mental illness, emotional regulation, and social relationships with others.

 When children experience chronic stress and are in a constant state of fight/flight in their brains and bodies, their attention, mood, behavior and overall health and well-being can be greatly impacted.

 When children are stressed out and in the fight/flight response (the more primitive part of the brain), they can tend to be more impulsive.
 The cognitive and “thinking” part of the brain shuts down and prepares their bodies to respond to imminent danger, even if the danger is a “perceived threat”.
 Getting youth to slow down and connect to their breath and bodies can move them away from an anxious state to a more embodied and grounded state.

 Taking Mindful Moments or Brain Breaks throughout the day gives youth the opportunity to develop greater self-awareness, resets their nervous system, and supports improved focus and attention.